yarisvt/tyk-docs/tyk-docs/content/troubleshooting/tyk-installation/couldnt-unmarshal-config-error.md

 ### Description

-Users receive the error "Error initialising system: couldn't unmarshal config: invalid character” in their logs when starting up the Gateway.
+Users receive the error "Error initialising system: couldn't unmarshal config: invalid character" in their logs when starting up the Gateway.

 ### Cause